phhoang98a/chat-application/README.md

 3. Set up Environment Variables:
    - Go to the [Firebase Console](https://console.firebase.google.com/).
    - Create a new project or select an existing one.
-   - Go to the project settings or service accounts section.
    - Store Firebase information in `.env` in `front-end `:

       apiKey=